ChainSafe/gossamer/.github/ISSUE_TEMPLATE.md

 <!---

-Not obligatory, but this is the place to suggest the underlying cause and possible fix for the bug, if you have one, or ideas how to implement the addition or change.
+Not obligatory, but this is the place to suggest the underlying cause and possible fix for the bug, if you have one, or ideas on how to implement the fix.
 We'll be sure to credit your ideas in the commit log, or better yet, submit a PR and you'll get credit for the whole thing.

 -->